criteo/autofaiss/README.md

 numpy array and then call .reconstruct_from_offset() with your custom direct_map.

 ## Using autofaiss with pyspark

 Autofaiss allows users to build indices in Spark, you need to do the following steps:

 1. Install pyspark by `pip install pyspark`.
 2. Prepare your embeddings files.
 3. Create a spark session before using `build_index` (optional), if you don't create it, a default session would be created with the least configuration.

+Also see [distributed_autofaiss.md](docs/distributed/distributed_autofaiss.md) for a full guide of how to use autofaiss in distributed mode.

 ### Producing N indices

 In the distributed mode, you can generate a set of indices with the total memory larger than your current available memory by setting `nb_indices_to_keep` different from 1.
 For example, if you set `nb_indices_to_keep` to 10 and your `index_path` is `knn.index`, you are expected to produce 10